pnlbwh/luigi-pnlpipe/docs/README.md

 ## luigi package

 A *client* (PNL external collaborator) can use the official luigi package installed in `pnlpipe3` conda environment.
-However, a *server* should install Tashrif's development for `/history/by_task_id/` URI to function:
+However, a *server* should install Tashrif's development for `/history/by_task_id/` URL to function:

     pip install git+https://github.com/tashrifbillah/luigi.git@89c9aa750de8ae2badabe435d98c02e44a1aa8b4